-Boston Common tree lighting
+Boston Common Tree Lighting

-The event is supported by title sponsor Province of Nova Scotia, presenting sponsor Amazon, key sponsors Exelon Generation and Bank of America, Constellation, and Greater Boston Convention and Visitors Bureau, hotel sponsor Boston Park Plaza Hotel, pyrotechnic sponsor Related Beal, and media sponsors WCVB Channel 5 and The Boston Globe.
-A sampling village will feature giveaways from Xfinity, Dunkin’ seasonal drinks and snacks, cookies from Levain Bakery, eggnog provided by H.P.
-Hood, LLC, and Drake’s Cakes famous pastries, hot chocolate from Roche Bros., McCrea’s Candies slow-cooked, handcrafted, award-winning caramel from the heart of Hyde Park, Boston, and AHA beverages.
+The event is supported by title sponsor Province of Nova Scotia, presenting sponsor Amazon, community sponsor JetBlue, key sponsors Bank of America, Constellation, and Greater Boston Convention and Visitors Bureau, hotel sponsor Boston Park Plaza Hotel, pyrotechnic sponsor Related Beal, and media sponsors WCVB Channel 5 and The Boston Globe.
+A sampling village will feature giveaways from JetBlue and Xfinity, Dunkin’ seasonal drinks and snacks, eggnog from H.P.
+Hood, LLC, Drake’s Cakes famous pastries, hot chocolate from Roche Bros., McCrea’s Candies slow-cooked, handcrafted, award-winning caramel from the heart of Hyde Park, Boston, and AHA beverages.
 Stop by and visit the team from LEGOLAND Discovery Center Boston.

 Sponsors of the “Make the Common Glow for the Holidays” appeal that makes lighting of the Common and Public Garden possible include Bank of America, A.D.
 Makepeace Companies, The Greater Boston Convention and Visitors Bureau, The Lynch Family Foundation, The Massachusetts Convention Center Authority, Related Beal, John Moriarty & Associates, Incorporated, Gilbane, New England Development, National Grid, and the Friends of the Public Garden.

 Immediately following the celebration on the Boston Common, join Mayor Michelle Wu, the Friends of the Public Garden, and the Committee to Light the Commonwealth Avenue Mall as they flip the switch to light the lights on Commonwealth Avenue Mall.